kylerich7/Dark-Mode-Todo-App/README.md

 # Todo List App (Dark Mode)
 I built this todo list app for my final project in CPSC 210 at UBC.
-The todo app is rich with features and has a beautiful gui built with Java Swing.
+The todo app is rich with features and has a dark mode gui built with Java Swing.
-In a general sense, this application allows users to better organize their tasks and deadlines in a simple, clean manor.
+This application allows users to better organize their tasks and deadlines in a simple, clean manor.

 ## Screenshots